Cipha Sounds: Television career

 From 2003 to 2006, Sounds was a DJ for Comedy Central's Chappelle's Show, for 19 episodes.
-In April 2006, he became the host of MTV's urban music video program Direct Effect which later became Sucker Free.
+In April 2006, he became the host of MTV's urban music video program Direct Effect which later became Sucker Freeand was occasionally on Total Request Live.

 Music management and production

 Sounds has his own artist management company called Jack Move, Inc. The first artists that he managed were the R&B duo Nina Sky in 2004, with the hit single "Move Ya Body".
 He has worked as an A&R executive for Rawkus Records, Tommy Boy Records, and The Neptunes' record label, Star Trak Entertainment.
 In 2005, he became the senior vice president of Jay-Z's Roc-La-Familia label, but he left after becoming a VJ for MTV in 2006.
 Cipha is also part of Black Jays International, a label managed by rapper Kardinal Offishall.
 In 2006, Sounds and Solitair of the Black Jays became a hip-hop/R&B production duo.